 Tina Farrow is the manager and director of Dee Caf Community Cafe CIC.
 Tina has previously worked in prison education, including as curriculum leader at a young offender institution, and also runs a food education business, Tinkatots, offering cookery classes for children.
-She spoke to us about why she started Dee Caf and the community fridge (which offers free food to the local community every Monday and Wednesday and continues through lockdown while the cafe is closed), making community connections and celebrating life in Dee Park and Tilehurst.
+She spoke to us about why she started Dee Caf and the community fridge (which offers free food to the local community every Monday and Wednesday), making community connections and celebrating life in Dee Park and Tilehurst.

 Tell us about the cafe

 I opened the cafe because I love food and cooking.
 Like many people, I wanted to create something that was my own.
 I was given an opportunity to create something with a blank canvas.
 I was very lucky: I got to create the name, the design, layout, menu, everything… It was hard – I have never done anything like this before and I was doing it during the first lockdown – but it was fun!
 I had involvement from friends and family: my cousin designed the logo, a friend helped pick the colour themes, another friend became a director and helped me with spreadsheets and financial models.